Neolab-TuanAnh/laravel-db/README.md

 const text = trans('validation.boolean', { attribute: 'User' });

 // Laravel lang: The :attribute field must be true or false.
-// JS Ouput: The User field must be true or false.
+// Ouput: The User field must be true or false.
 ```